tuner/genome-explorer/README.md

-# Genome Explorer
+# Genome Spy

-Genome Explorer is an R package for interactive visualization of processed genomic data.
+Genome Spy is an R package for interactive visualization of processed genomic data.

 ## Documentation

-For a more comprehensive documentation please navigate to: https://tuner.github.io/genome-explorer/
+For a more comprehensive documentation please navigate to: https://tuner.github.io/genome-spy/

 ## Compilation